 When military veterans apply to the traditional undergraduate day program in Manchester, NH, they are assigned to an admission specialist who is trained to meet the specific needs of military veterans.
-Military experience is actively considered in the admission process – veterans are not reviewed for admission based solely on previous academic records.
+Academic records and military experience is actively considered in the admission process.

 Submit documents to:

 Office of Transfer Admission